-The court's decision to accord a presumption of accuracy to the intelligence -was based on several factors, including: it was "appropriate to defer to Executive branch expertise" in regard to "wartime records" (App.
-12a); • there should be "judicial modesty when assessing the Executive's authority to detain prisoners during wartime" (App.
-13a); and The court then conducted his credibility" because "[o]nly a credible story could overcome the presumption of regularity to which [the document] is entitled."
+The court also held that the district court had erred in "fail[ing] to determine Latif's credibility even though the court relied on his declaration to discredit the Government's key evidence."
+App.
+2a.
+The district court "was obligated to consider his credibility" because "[o]nly a credible story could overcome the presumption of regularity to which [the document] is entitled."
 App.
 31a; see also App.
 36a (stating that "a determination of credibility" is a "necessary factual finding").
 The court also instructed the district court that a detainee's "refusal to testify is relevant to the . . . credibility determination."
 App.
 38a.